prayboy-tw/Mike-Bickle-Library/en/2020-The-Forerunner-Message-in-Numbers-23-Psalm-149-Module-6/14handout.md

 **E.** ***From the womb of the morning***: This is a poetic description of the bright morning when the Messiah openly manifests His presence.
 David's use of "womb" here compares the break of dawn to the birthing of a new day—the Millennium is the "dawning" of a new day in history.

-> ¹⁵...glorify the LORD in the <u>dawning light</u>, the name of the LORD...in the coastlands of the sea.
+> ¹⁵...glorify the LORD in the <ins>dawning light</ins>, the name of the LORD...in the coastlands of the sea.
 (Isa.
 24:15)

 **F.** ***You have the dew of Your youth*** (110:3): The Hebrew is cryptic: "You have the dew of Your youth" or "Your youth will be as the dew."
 The "dew of Your youth" is seen by some as an idiom of Jesus' eternal vigor, but it may refer to His volunteers as an army of young people.